- Dine, Play, Stay

 All Broadway Performances Suspended

-Broadway shows in New York City have suspended all performances through September 6.
-Those holding tickets for performances through September 6, 2020 will receive an e-mail from their point of purchase with detailed information regarding refund and exchange options.
-Any customers holding tickets through September 6, 2020 that have not received an e-mail by May 18th are advised to contact their point of purchase for assistance after this date.
+Broadway shows in New York City have suspended all performances through the end of 2020.
+Those holding tickets for performances through January 3, 2021 will receive an e-mail from their point of purchase with detailed information regarding refund and exchange options.
+Any customers holding tickets through January 3, 2021 that have not received an e-mail by July 13th are advised to contact their point of purchase for assistance after this date.
 See statements from Telecharge, Ticketmaster, TodayTix, and TDF below.

 Those who have bought tickets from a box office in cash should visit that theater's box office as soon as possible for a refund, as many will be closing.